Skip to contents

 Non-ordered dimension: No reference group & favourable indicator: Highest estimate / Lowest estimate No reference group & adverse indicator: Lowest estimate / Highest estimate Reference group & favourable indicator: Reference estimate / Lowest estimate Reference group & adverse indicator: Lowest estimate / Reference estimate

 Interpretation: R only assumes positive values.
-The further the value of R from one, the higher the level of inequality.
+The further the value of R from 1, the higher the level of inequality.
 R is 1 if there is no inequality.
+R is a multiplicative measure and therefore results should be displayed on a logarithmic scale.
+Values larger than 1 are equivalent in magnitude to their reciprocal values smaller than 1 (e.g. a value of 2 is equivalent in magnitude to a value of 0.5).

 Warning: The confidence intervals are approximate and might be biased.
-See Ahn J. et al. (1978) below for further information on the standard error formula.
+See Ahn et al. (2018) below for further information about the standard error formula.

 References